Psalms For Life

 Prayer:

-God, you rescued me—like the Israelites—when I didn’t know your voice.
+God, you came seeking me—like the Israelites—when I didn’t know your voice.
 Help me not to limit your grace, which counts lost rebels your people and urgently calls them home.
-Help me believe you’ll give me more than I could ever ask for if only I hear your voice.
+Help me believe you’ll give me more than I could ever ask for if only I will hear you and obeye.
 Amen.

 During your free moments today, meditate on God’s gracious invitation: